-Any ideas on how to keep it under control?
+Any ideas on how to keep it under control?Baby Help Line:

-Dry Eczema Treatment In Babies
+How To Get Rid Of Dry Eczema In Babies

 First of all, I think you should consult a doctor to make sure that the eczema is not due to some allergy, if you haven’t already done that.
 For example, allergy to cow’s milk can lead to rashes – although most often in combination with belly issues.

-Use a good moisturizing lotion on your baby’s eczema at least three times per day or more.
+- Use a good moisturizing lotion on your baby’s eczema at least three times per day or more.
 Either buy one that is made for babies (but it has to be for very dry skin) or ask at the pharmacy or the doctor.
 Some good brand are Eucerin and Lubriderm.
 A good, organic moisturizer with aloe vera, like this one on Amazon (though not a gel) can also be very efficient, but make sure it is for babies, or very mild.

-If the eczema is really bad, it might be that you won’t get rid of it without using a mild cortisone cream, like Hydrocortisone (the mildest you can find).
+- If the eczema is really bad, it might be that you won’t get rid of it without using a mild cortisone cream, like Hydrocortisone (the mildest you can find).
 If it was me, I would consult a doctor first, though, to make sure you use an ointment that is not too strong and also to get directions for how often to apply it.

-Other things to remember are to completely avoid pool baths (with chlorine) and make all baths short (and with a dash of baby oil in the water).
+- Other things to remember are to completely avoid pool baths (with chlorine) and make all baths short (and with a dash of baby oil in the water).

-Strong detergents, moist from saliva or sweat, wool and cigarette smoke should also be avoided.
+- Strong detergents, moist from saliva or sweat, wool and cigarette smoke should also be avoided.

 - If your daughter spends a lot of time inside, then a humidifier in the room where she sleeps may also help.